 The local housing allowance (LHA) benefit is usually paid to you.
-However, in some circumstances we can decide to pay benefit direct to your landlord.
+However, benefit can be paid direct to your landlord.

 We can decide to pay direct to your landlord where you are -